blanchardjblake/stock_home/README.md

 docker-compose -f docker-compose.dev.yml build
 ```

-The above command builds two docker images—one with the Django project and the other with the `PostgresSQL` DB.
+The above command builds two docker images—one with the Django project and the other with the `PostgreSQL` DB.

 ### Run